Saving money with an iPhone

 Buying an iPhone isn’t cheap.
 At $200 plus a 3-year contract, an iPhone will cost anywhere from $2000 to $3200 over the length of the contract, depending on the plan you buy.
 In the states, according to BillShrink, the iPhone will cost you even more.
 But can an iPhone save you money?

 I bought an iPhone 4 months ago, and while I can’t say that it has put money into my pocket, I can say that it has found some ways to save me money.
 Here’s how.

 A slightly more ambiguous, but likely way my iPhone saves me money is through free apps.
 One free app, called Grow Your Own, is an application that teaches me the best way to grow vegetables.
-While I got it too late to help with my garden this year, I expect it to be a valuable resource for next spring, where hopeful less plants will die, more vegetables will be grown, and as such, save me money.
-Of course, the counter argument here is that most of this information could already be found online for free anyways, so why do I need a phone dedicated to this task?
+While I got it too late to help with my garden this year, I expect it to be a valuable resource for next spring, where hopefully fewer plants will die, more vegetables will be grown, and as such, save me money.
+Of course, the counter-argument here is that most of this information could already be found online for free anyway, so why do I need a phone dedicated to this task?
 Well, that’s just it.
 The phone isn’t dedicated to the task, but it does manage to provide all the information required in a handy convenient package that would take days of research to pull together from various sources online.

 Other minor ways that my iPhone can save me money is through the free bank apps, which allow me to check in on my bank account online, or through programs like Evernote and Dropbox, which allow me to work on home or business projects while out and about.
 Like I said, minor things, but each individual one adds up.